yuriiyf/elba-security/packages/sdk/README.md

 pnpm install elba-sdk
 ```

-## Usage
+## Client usage

-To start using the `elba-sdk`, you'll need to set up your environment variables and instantiate the client:
+To start using the `elba-sdk` client, you'll need to set up your environment variables and instantiate the client:

 ```ts
 import { Elba } from 'elba-sdk';